maiziezhoulab/FocalSV/README.md

 # FocalSV

-FocalSV is a tool for region-based structural variant (SV) assembly and refinement using long-read sequencing data.
-It provides a targeted approach to SV detection, focusing on specific genomic regions using a phased diploid assembly method.
-This software is optimized for multiple data types, including HiFi, CLR, and ONT sequencing.
+FocalSV is a tool for region-based structural variant (SV) assembly and refinement using long-read sequencing data (PacBio HiFi, CLR, and ONT).
+It offers two modes - auto and target - to address diverse analytical goals.
+In target mode, users can specify regions of interest for focused SV detection.
+In auto mode, FocalSV autonomously detects and refines SV-rich regions by integrating population-level SV patterns with read-level signals from individual long-read data.

 ## Table of Content
 - [Installation](#install-through-github)